-lieve in dressing for success because you have plans to be the head honcho of your No tattoos or piercings for you, You're a full-blooded geek, but you wouldn't think of going out unless you're decked out in style.
+lieve in dressing for success because you have plans to be the head honcho of your No tattoos or piercings for you.
+You're a full-blooded geek, but you wouldn't think of going out unless you're decked out in style.
 Funny t-shirt?
-No way.
-You're strictly an Armani-suited kind of geek.
-You be-CHIC GEEK (19 - 30 Points)

-When you're way into a project, you love the smell of melting solder - it smells like victory! apart and putting them back together for even small gains in performance.
-You write code to relax. have a hardcore focus on advancing technology.
-You spend hours taking hardware and software Techno Geek (11-15 Points)
+No way You're strictly an Armani-suited kind of geek.
+You be-Chic Geek (16 - 20 Points) When you're way into a project, you love the smell of melting solder - it smells like victory! apart and putting them back together for even small gains in performance.
+You write code to relax. enewater and section on advancing technology.
+You spend hours taking hardware and software paven't stopped since.

-technical questions and everyone knows It.
-You pulled up to a keyboard when you were a toddler and haven't stopped since. know it all: hardware, software - you're the "go to" person for family and friends when it comes to Bill Cates once asked your advice on a technical issue.
-When it comes to advancing technology, you
+technical questions and everyone knows it.
+You pulled up to a keyboard when you were a toddler and know it all hardware, software - you're the "go to" person for family and friends when it comes to Bill Gates once asked your advice on a technical issue.
+When it comes to advancing technology, you Alpha Geek (6 - 10 Points) eccentric music, you dabble in a whole range of geeky endeavors.
+No one aspect has caught your full A little of this, a little of that ... games, internet, programming, maybe a little friendly backing, Scatter Geek (0 - 5 Points)